WhiteFruitNinja/NEET-Girl-Date-Night-Random-Dialogue-Generator-Mod/README.md

 1) Download all two files and a folder named 'assets' from the 'build-version-for-windows' folder.
 2) Drag them into the 'NEET_Girl_Date_Night-1.1-win' folder.
 3) Then run 'NEET_Girl_Date_Night_Random_Dialogue_Generator_Mod.exe' file.
-4) When you run the application, the Windows SmartScreen might appear due to lack of users running the application and application having an unknown publisher according to Microsoft.
-Press 'More info' and then 'Run Anyway'.
+4) When you run the application, Windows SmartScreen might appear due to a lack of users running the application and because the application has an unknown publisher according to Microsoft.
+Press 'More info' and then 'Run anyway'.
 <p float="left" align="center">
   <img src="https://github.com/user-attachments/assets/07ffb3d2-0b77-4b0b-b2a6-c57cc03ede63" width="400"/>
   <img src="https://github.com/user-attachments/assets/cc6ffa60-945f-4022-90df-4cb98850e22e" width="400"/>
 <p/>
-I have uploaded a source code for the mod in 'source-for-windows' folder for those who are curious.
+<p align="center">I have uploaded the source code for the mod in the 'source-for-windows' folder for those who are curious.</p>

 ### For macOS:
 This mod is currently available for Windows only.
 Sorry macOS users.\